balder-dev/balder/doc/source/basics/connections.rst

 .. warning::

     Be careful with changing the standard connection tree.
 With that, there is no connection included in the tree anymore, so you have to define every connection by yourself.
-If you use standard balder connections note that some BalderHub projects uses the original balder connections.
+If you use standard Balder connections note that some BalderHub projects uses the original Balder connections.

     If you want to change the tree dependencies for an existing tree, you can use the class method ``set_parents(..)``.